Father figure

 A father figure is usually an older man, normally one with power, authority, or strength, with whom one can identify on a deeply psychological level and who generates emotions generally felt towards one's father.
-Despite the literal term "father figure", the role of a father figure is not limited to the biological parent of a person (especially a child), but may be played by uncles, grandfathers, elder brothers, family friends, role models, or others.
+The role of a father figure is not limited to a person's biological parent, but may be filled by uncles, grandfathers, elder brothers, family friends, or other role models.
 The similar term mother figure refers to an older woman.

 Several studies have suggested that positive father figures and mother figures (whether biological or not) are generally associated with healthy child development, both in boys and in girls.

 Definition

-The International Dictionary of Psychology defines "father figure" as "A man to whom a person looks up and whom he treats like a father."
+The International Dictionary of Psychology defines "father figure" as "a man to whom a person looks up and whom he treats like a father."
 The APA Concise Dictionary of Psychology offers a more extensive definition: "a substitute for a person's biological father, who performs typical paternal functions and serves as an object of identification and attachment.
 [Father figures] may include such individuals as adoptive fathers, stepfathers, older brothers, teachers and others."
 This dictionary goes on to state that the term is synonymous with father surrogate and surrogate father.
 The former definition suggests that the term applies to any man, while the latter excludes biological fathers.